 The Ward 1 waterline upgrade will cost an estimated $1.05 million, Mayor Glenn Broska said.
 Part of that, about $450,000, will be paid for with a state Issue 1 grant awarded by the Ohio Public Works Commission.

-About 30 percent of the Phase I total will be paid for by the city while residents will be assessed the remaining 70 percent, Broska said.
-Residents can pay the entire fee at once if they wish or have the payments included in their property tax bills to be paid off over 20 years.
+About 30 percent of the Sunny Slopes first phase, which is estimated at $1 milllion, will be paid for by the city while residents will be assessed the remaining 70 percent, Broska said.

 Broska said one of his top priorities is to get waterlines installed in the development, which is just north of the Ohio Turnpike and west of Route 43.
 It includes Sunny Lane, Gaynelle Avenue and Andy, Fronek, Meldon and Michael drives.